flyingrhinonz/nccm/README.md

 Displayed connection list is filtered by the combined contents of all the fields as you type in real time.
 Spaces delimit filters if typed into `Filter` textbox and all filter entries are AND'ed.

-nccm_config_controlmode == focus was inspired by vim where you can move your display up/down around your work while keeping your current line selected.
+A count of filtered lines will appear as:  `Hits=n`  in the help line at the bottom of the screen.

 Command line arguments